AsyncDevTeam/mcMMO-Dashboard/README.md

 ## License

-This project is licensed by Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
+This project is licensed under Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).

 You can use the code, edit it, improve it, but no commercial use should be made.
 Thanks!